GoelSanchit/Php_Script_For_Transaction/README.md

 # Php_Script_For_Transaction
-A classy script for bank transactions in localhost.
+A classy script for bank transactions in localhost..

 We will create a table name accounts to transfer money between two banks..